IgorSusmelj/rustynum/docs/tutorials/better-matrix-operations.md

 ## Troubleshooting Tips

 - **Shape Mismatch**: RustyNum will raise an error if matrix dimensions are incompatible.
 Double-check shapes with `.shape`.
 - **Unsupported Data Type**: If you try to create a NumArray with an unsupported type, you might see a ValueError.
-Stick to float32, float64, or supported integer types.
+Stick to float32 or float64.
 - **Installation Problems**: Confirm you have the right Python version and platform by revisiting the [Installation Guide](../installation.md).

 ---